 The Thunderstik staff work very hard to make sure you enjoy the best possible experience when staying with us.
 Please give all cash tips directly to your guide - it means a lot to them.
 If you want to put the gratuity on a credit card or personal check please do that through the office.
 Tips for guides range from $250 per gun and staff tips average around $125 per gun.
 Staff tips should be given to the office and they will be divided between chef, housekeepers and others directly involved with your hunt.

 Most hunters bring their favorite shotgun for the hunt but we have very nice lodge guns available if you would like to rent a gun.
-Interested in shipping your shotgun to the lodge?
-Give us a call and we can assist you in having your shotgun shipped to the lodge prior to your hunt.
+Interested in shipping your shotgun for the hunt?
+Give us a call and we can assist you in having your shotgun shipped prior to your hunt.

 Before the hunt, take a couple of minutes to fill out the Thunderstik registration form.
 This will allow us to purchase your license before you arrive and give you the opportunity to tell us about any special needs or requests you have.